 - How do your users authenticate?
 (Does each user need a SQL login, do they need to belong to an AD group with SQL login rights? or is it an app pool with the app handling security with tables in the database?)

 - What type of access does your support team need? (important if a shared instance or you are a paranoid careful DBA)

 - Out of curiosity, what database rights do your database user accounts have?
 (I hate hearing DBO, presuming I haven’t heard SA… I LOVE hearing they create a role with the minimum necessary permissions… Not the end of the world if DBO only hurts their database but still…)

 - Are you certified by this compliance standard that we have to meet?
 (You don’t want to be surprised by all of their worst practices come audit time!)

-The list is not always covered verbatim but I bring it with me to help drive a conversation flow and get to the important items that I want to know about.
+The list is not always covered verbatim, but I bring it to help drive a conversation flow and get to the important items that I want to know about.
 I’ve been burned by not asking and not getting myself involved.
 If you pick up nothing else from this post: get involved as early as possible.

 You’ll be surprised what you learn.
 I was working with a building security system once.
-Got to security and the answer was basically that they normally like to be on their own database server, and they generally use SA with a blank password.
+I got to security, and the answer was basically that they normally like to be on their own database server, and they generally use SA with a blank password.
 I was floored… I said to the install team from the vendor, “you guys are in security?!?”
-We went with them but I worked with them to find out what permissions they truly needed, gave them those, backed them down even further after DB was created and they live happily to this day as far as I know.
+We went with them, but I worked with them to find out what permissions they truly needed, gave them those, backed them down even further after DB was created, and they live happily to this day as far as I know.

 What do you ask?
 How have you been burned by not asking?
 What’s your funniest/saddest experience with vendor software?